reassDev/ReassClient/README.md

 ReassClient is a 1.8.9 Hypixel SkyBlock QoL Mod.
 It is currently under development.

-The configuration menu is currently using OneConfig and can be accessed through there.
+The configuration menu is currently using OneConfig and can be accessed through there or through '/rc'.